-- Remove the skin of the tomatoes, they should come off with ease.
+- Remove the skin of the tomatoes, they should just slip off.

-- Drain the water out and let it chill with ice in the fridge.
+- Drain the water out and let it chill in the fridge.

 - In a separate pot, heat 1/3 cup of water, rice vinegar with the brown sugar and cured plums.